 What We’ve Accomplished

 Phases I and II have been completed.
-Phase I included rebuilding the conservatory foundation and floor, major restoration of masonry on the east side of the house, and structural work on the coach house.
-Phase II included work on the mechanical, electrical and plumbing systems.
+Phase I included rebuilding the conservatory foundation and floor, a major restoration of masonry on the east side of the house, and structural work on the coach house.
+Phase II included work on the mechanical, electrical, and plumbing systems, which may have included the unblocking of drains, with businesses such as https://fsdrainage.com/drain-unblocking-services/weston-turville-hp22/, because of build up over the years.
 A new geothermal system and an updated boiler have been installed – a cutting edge sustainable energy system creating a stabilized interior environment.
 The entire electrical system has also been updated.
-Phase III will focus on completion of masonry work and sandstone repair on the exterior of the house and the terrace.
+Phase III will focus on the completion of masonry work and sandstone repair on the exterior of the house and the terrace.

 Capital Campaign Financials